StudletOrg/StudletFrontend/README.md

 - `public/`: static resources, such as images and the favicon
 - `src/`: the source code for the frontend
 	- `img/`: folder with images used by the typescript code
 	- `model/`: data models for the app
-	- `setupTests.ts`: Jest setup file
 	- `App.tsx`: the main application component
 	- `index.tsx`: the entry point for the app
 	- `*.tsx`: other TypeScript files in the src directory with components
 - `.env`: environment variables for the app (see below)

 ## Cloning the Repository